sveltejs/sites/sites/svelte.dev/README.md

 cd svelte
 npm ci
 PUBLISH=1 npm run build
-cd site
-npm ci
-npm run dev
 ```

+You'll then need to update the project to use that version of Svelte.
+Please update these docs with instructions on how to do that

 Then visit the REPL at [localhost:3000/repl?version=local](http://localhost:3000/repl?version=local).
-Please note that the local REPL only works with `npm run dev` and not when building the site for production usage.
+Please note that the local REPL only works with `pnpm dev` and not when building the site for production usage.

 ## REPL GitHub integration